shvetsanton/NBA_analysis/README.md

 ## How to maintain the Best Roster during the Season:

-You need to keep up with the league and try to add the best Free Agents or make good Trades!
+You need to keep up with the league and try to add the best Free Agents or make good trades!

 ### Can we trust early season statistics?
 Is there enough data in the begining of the season to tell a good overall player apart from a player that just had a rare hot streak?